jhudsl/tidyversecourse/docs/05-prediction.md

 <img src="book_figures/data_splitting3.png" width="480" />

 Ultimately, we want to create a model that will perform well with any new data that we try to use.
 In other words we want the model to be generalizable so we can use it again to make predictions with new data.
 We don't want the model to only work well with the data that we used to train the model (this is called [overfitting](https://en.wikipedia.org/wiki/Overfitting)).
 Using a validation set helps us to assess how well our model might work with new data in the future.
-This is part of what we call [out-of-sample testing](https://en.wikipedia.org/wiki/Cross-validation_(statistics)), as we evaluate the performance of the model on independent data that was not a part of the sampleused to train the model.
+This is part of what we call [out-of-sample testing](https://en.wikipedia.org/wiki/Cross-validation_(statistics)), as we evaluate the performance of the model on independent data that was not a part of the sample used to train the model.

 ### Variable Selection